BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 3. **Running FastQC**:
    - Use `fastqc_data_txt.sh` to perform quality control analysis on the filtered FASTQ files.
 This script will generate detailed QC reports and extract key metrics for review.

+Thank you for the correction.
+Here is the updated README section for the `02-mapping` directory, reflecting that the output format is SAM rather than BAM:

+---

+## 02-mapping Directory

+This directory contains a script for aligning sequencing reads to a reference genome using the BWA-MEM algorithm.
+The script is designed to be run in a Conda environment and performs read alignment, generating aligned sequences in SAM format.
+Below is a brief summary of the script:

+### Script

+1. **bwa-mem.sh**:
+   - **Purpose**: Aligns sequencing reads to a reference genome using the BWA-MEM algorithm.
+   - **Usage**: This script takes raw or preprocessed FASTQ files and aligns them to a specified reference genome, outputting the results in SAM format for further analysis.

+### Workflow

+1. **Read Alignment**:
+   - Use `bwa-mem.sh` to perform read alignment.
+This step maps the sequencing reads to the reference genome, producing aligned sequences in SAM format.